progit/progit/de/02-git-basics/01-chapter2.markdown

 This means we can pull contributions from any of these users pretty easily.
 But notice that only the origin remote is an SSH URL, so it’s the only one I can push to (we’ll cover why this is in *Chapter 4*).

-D.h., mein lokales Repository kennt die Repositories von all diesen Leuten und ich kann ihre Beiträge zu meinem Projekt ganz einfach herunterladen und zum Projekt hinzufügen.
+D.h., mein lokales Repository kennt die Repositorys von all diesen Leuten und ich kann ihre Beiträge zu meinem Projekt ganz einfach herunterladen und zum Projekt hinzufügen.

 ### Adding Remote Repositories ###

-### Externe Repositories hinzufügen ###
+### Externe Repositorys hinzufügen ###

 I’ve mentioned and given some demonstrations of adding remote repositories in previous sections, but here is how to do it explicitly.
 To add a new remote Git repository as a shortname you can reference easily, run `git remote add [shortname] [url]`: